hbisetto/Projetos-Python/README.md

 # Projetos-Python
 My personal projects using Python language.

-It's all basics scripts, most of them are exercises from  "Algoritmos e lógica de programação - 2023", by professor Dr. Nélio Alves.
-Sometimes I try to create something too.
+I save my studies here to be an easy way to review when I need.